MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Register-CsOnlineDialInConferencingServiceNumber.md

 # Register-CsOnlineDialInConferencingServiceNumber

 ## SYNOPSIS
 When you buy Audio Conferencing licenses, Microsoft is hosting your audio conferencing bridge for your organization.
-The audio conferencing bridge gives out dial-in phone numbers from different locations so that meeting organizers and participants can use them to join Skype for Business or Microsoft Teams meetings using a phone.
+The audio conferencing bridge gives out dial-in phone numbers from different locations so that meeting organizers and participants can use them to join Microsoft Teams meetings using a phone.
 In addition to the phone numbers already assigned to your conferencing bridge, you can get additional service numbers (toll and toll-free numbers used for audio conferencing) from other locations, and then assign them to the conferencing bridge so you can expand coverage for your users.
 The Register-CsOnlineDialInConferencingServiceNumber command allows you to assign any additional service number that you may have acquired to your conference bridge.